danielt17/Reverse-cyclic-redundancy-check-CRC-/README.md

 The algorithm in its current state only works under the following constraints:

-1. The crc polynomial degree is multiple of four.
+1. The crc polynomial degree is a multiple of four.
-2. XorIn and XorOut are either both true or false, this is a reasonable assumption as all crc codes I managed to find online are of this type.
+2. XorIn and XorOut are either both true or false.
+This is a reasonable assumption as all crc codes I managed to find online are of this type.

 ## Successful CRCs reversed: